adamsepp/GEAR/Docs/DEVELOPMENT.md

 ```
 - Interface Options → SSH → YES
 - Interface Options → VNC → YES
-- Advanced Options → Wayland → Labwc (default compositor if Wayland is used)

 Afterwards, connect using **Real VNC Viewer** for the desktop, or **PowerShell SSH** from Windows.